DI0IK/MeetUP/README.md

 6. Open a Pull Request against the `main` (or `develop`) branch.

 Please ensure your code adheres to the project's coding standards (e.g., run linters/formatters if configured) and that any database schema changes are accompanied by a Prisma migration.

-_(Optional: You can add more details about reporting bugs, suggesting features, or coding style guides here.)_

 ---